MatteoChapuy/cloudB-documentation/cloudb-documentation/docs/workspaces.md

 - **Inputs**: The model takes into account wind speed, wind direction, temperature, relative humidity, residual noise (or ambient noise) at each receiver, and the operating modes of each wind turbine.
 A sample data set can be downloaded for this purpose.
 The user can also set the time interval for analysis; it is recommended to keep the time interval constant.

-- **Operating Modes**: The operating modes for wind turbines expect integer values ranging from 0 for the first operating mode to \( n \) for the weakest operating mode.
+- **Operating Modes**: The operating modes for wind turbines expect integer values ranging from 0 for the first operating mode N + 1.
+The weakest Mode should be the mode N. The Mode N + 1 should be the mode Stop.
 Dates should be entered in the format DD/MM/YY HH:MM.

 - **Time-series Analysis**: The application calculates the noise impact for each time interval at each receiver.
 Results are displayed in a noise timeline chart, helping engineers better understand the noise impact according to the time of day or week and identify noise impact patterns.